stylescape/stylescape/.devcontainer/README.md

 ### Key Components

 1. **Base Image**:

     - **Node.js Dev Container**: The development environment is based on the official Node.js Dev Container image `mcr.microsoft.com/vscode/devcontainers/javascript-node:0-18`, which includes Node.js 18, ensuring consistency across development environments.

 2. **VS Code Extensions**:
    The container is pre-configured with a comprehensive set of Visual Studio Code extensions to enhance your development experience:

     - **JavaScript/TypeScript**:
         - `dbaeumer.vscode-eslint`: Linting for JavaScript and TypeScript.
         - `esbenp.prettier-vscode`: Code formatting with Prettier.
         - `ms-vscode.vscode-typescript-next`: Enhanced TypeScript support.
     - **CSS/SCSS**:
         - `stylelint.vscode-stylelint`: Linting for CSS and SCSS files.
         - `syler.sass-indented`: Syntax highlighting for SCSS/SASS.
     - **Templating & Markup**:
         - `jinja.html-formatter`: Formatting for Jinja2 templates.
         - `redhat.vscode-yaml`: YAML support for configuration files.
         - `ritwickdey.LiveServer`: Live reloading for HTML files.
     - **Utility & Productivity**:
         - `streetsidesoftware.code-spell-checker`: Spell checking for text files.
         - `gruntfuggly.todo-tree`: Managing TODO comments effectively.
         - `PKief.material-icon-theme` and `vscode-icons-team.vscode-icons`: Custom icons for a better file explorer experience.
-   - **Framework-Specific**:
+    - **Framework--smpecific**:
         - `svelte.svelte-vscode`: Support for Svelte development.
         - `octref.vetur`: Support for Vue.js development.

 3. **Post-Creation Commands**:

     - Automatically installs Node.js and Python dependencies using `npm install` and `pip3 install -r requirements.txt` after the container is created, ensuring your development environment is ready to go.

 4. **Environment Variables**:

     - The `NODE_ENV` is set to `development` for both the remote and container environments, ensuring your application runs in development mode.

 5. **VS Code Custom Settings**:
     - **Formatting**: Automatically formats your code on save, maintaining code consistency.
     - **File Associations**: Associates `.jinja` files with Jinja2 syntax highlighting.

 ### Usage Instructions

 1. **Setup**:

     - Ensure Docker and Visual Studio Code are installed on your machine.
 Also, install the VS Code Dev Containers extension if not already installed.

 2. **Add the DevContainer Configuration**:

     - Place the `devcontainer.json` file inside a `.devcontainer` directory at the root of your project.

 3. **Open in Container**:

     - Open your project in Visual Studio Code.
 When prompted to "Reopen in Container", select this option to launch the development container.

 4. **Working in the Container**:
     - Once the container is up, you can work in a fully-featured development environment with all necessary tools and dependencies configured.

 ### Benefits